 The positive news for everyone in the industry, or looking to get into the industry, is that there is a high demand for your services.
 You will be able to find the positions you are looking for, and you will succeed in your career plan if you have the right experience and education foundation to stand on.

-By complementing your years of experience with new educational knowledge through the completion of a diploma, or double diploma, you will be setting yourself up for career progression success in construction.
+By complementing your years of experience with new educational knowledge through the completion of a diploma, you will be setting yourself up for career progression success in construction.

 Your Career in Construction Management